RFM Spectral Grids |

 If the RFM grid is fine enough to capture the underlying structure of the real spectrum then joining up the RFM output points with straight line segments (for example) will be a reasonable approximation to the real spectrum.
 But if the RFM calculations are on too coarse a grid, complete spectral lines may be missed.

-By default, the RFM user specifies (in the *SPC section of the driver file) the regular grid on which the calculations are performed and output.
+By default, the RFM user specifies (in the *SPC section of the driver file) a regular grid on which the calculations are performed.
 Other options are:

 An atmospheric absorption/emission lines represents transition between rotational/vibrational energy levels within a molecule.
 Since these energy levels are well defined, these spectral lines should be infinitely narrow.
 However, there are two mechanisms which contribute to broadening of lines

 Doppler broadening, on the other hand, depends on the average speed of the molecules, which is of the order of 10-6 the speed of light (i.e. 300 m/s compared to 3x108 m/s), consequently the Doppler width is approximately 10-6 x the line centre frequency (it also depends on temperature and molecular mass but these generally vary by less than an order of magnitude).
-Thus, for the mid-infrared (1000 cm-1) Doppler widths are of the order of 0.001 cm-1, hence take over from pressure broadening for pressures less than 10 hPa.
-However, for microwave spectra (10~cm-1) the Doppler width is 10-5 cm-1 and so Pressure broadening dominates up to 0.1 hPa, i.e. well into the mesosphere.
+Thus, for the mid-infrared (1000 cm-1) Doppler widths are of the order of 0.001 cm-1, hence become the limiting broadening factor for pressures less than 10 hPa.
+However, for microwave spectra (10 cm-1) the Doppler width is 10-5 cm-1 and so Pressure broadening dominates up to 0.1 hPa, i.e. well into the mesosphere.

 There are three basic ways of specifying the RFM spectral grid: